BREAKING

 FedEx (FDX) holds steady despite freight market slowdown

 FedEx Corporation’s (NYSE: FDX) second-quarter report underscored its resilience in a challenging market environment characterized by uneven demand, tariff tensions, and rising competition.
-Management issued cautious guidance, citing progress in network optimization and cost discipline, even as freight market weakness and operational headwinds weighed on certain segments.
+Management issued cautious guidance, citing freight market weakness and operational headwinds in certain segments, even while making progress in network optimization and cost discipline.
 Although freight demand remains a concern, FedEx sees long-term gains from restructuring and digital investments.

 Q2 Outcome